Last Updated on 6 August 2021 by Dan

 I’ve listed this card as being best for those earning above £10,000 as that’s where the benefits from the extra bits of cashback exceed the £25 you pay as the card fee.

-If you’re going to fall beneath this, the American Express Platinum Cashback Everyday Card below is a better option.
+If you’re going to fall beneath this, the American Express Platinum Cashback Everyday Card below is a better option if you’re dead set on wanting a cashback credit card.

 Best UK Cashback Credit Card for those spending under £10,000 per year: